What is Black Ice CoolTherapy?

 Issue #1: Power.
 Pumping systems aren't fully portable–you still need a power source for the pump, so you need to be near a power outlet.
 Black Ice requires no on-site electrical power.
 While in the field, simply charge the packs in a cooler of ice water.

-Issue#2: Movement.
+Issue #2: Movement.
 The cooling cuff wrapped around your injury must remain plugged into the recirculation system, so your movement is severely limited.
-Black Ice requires no umbilicals, external plumbing or tethers to function, so you are free to move about as you see fit.
+Black Ice requires no umbilicals, external plumbing or tethers to function, so you are free to move about as you please.

-Issue#4: Temperature control.
+Issue #4: Temperature control.
 Many portable recirculation systems have no means of regulating temperature output.
 That means you may be subjecting yourself to dangerously low temperatures.
-In fact, there is much chatter on the internet dealing with lawsuits brought by patients who have been severely injured while using portable cryotherapy systems.
+In fact, there’s a lot of industry chatter dealing with lawsuits brought by patients who have been severely injured while using portable cryotherapy systems.
 Since the output level of Black Ice is set at the factory at 52°F, you need not be concerned that you are actually being subjected to dangerously cold temperatures.

 I need my CoolTherapy now!
 How long does it take to ship Black Ice?